 I opine regularly on the importance of basic (yet essential) marketing best practices and disciplines to achieve sales goals.
-As it relates to business-to-business (B2B) marketing, below are questions and conversation topics that often come up; along with my typical response and/or opinion.
+As it relates to business-to-business (B2B) marketing, below are answers to frequently asked questions about B2B marketing.
 If you are a start-up or diving into B2B marketing planning for the first time, perhaps these will help.

 Q: What’s the first thing I should do to develop a B2B marketing strategy?

 A: Collect and organize key strategic business insights.
 For example:

 - Customer pain points, motivations, barriers and buying process

 - Customer feedback on your product, offer or service

 - Profile/persona of the ideal client

 - Workflow and timeline of a typical sales scenario